NeoZian/Arduino_cse423/README.md

 # Arduino_cse423
-These are the basic code and circuit diagram for Arduino based Embedded system that was practised in one of our course in DIU.
+These are the basic code and circuit diagram for Arduino based Embedded system that were practised in one of our course at DIU.